Major League Baseball Moves Breakthrough Series to USA Baseball NTC and Durham Bulls Athletic Park

 The Durham Bulls Athletic Park was designed by HOK Sport + Venue + Event, architects of Camden Yards in Baltimore, Jacobs Field in Cleveland, Coors Field in Colorado along with many other stadiums opened in the past 10 years.
 The $16-million brick ballpark opened in 1995 and was expanded to a 10,000-seat capacity for the 1998 season, the year the Bulls began playing in the Triple-A International League.

 For more information on the Breakthrough Series, please contact Rick Riccobono at email@example.com or (919) 474-8721 x214.

 About USA Baseball

 USA Baseball is the National Governing Body of amateur baseball in the United States and is a member of the United States Olympic Committee (USOC).
 The organization selects and trains the World Baseball Classic Team and World Cup Team (and all other USA Baseball Professional Teams); the USA Baseball Collegiate National Team; the USA Baseball 18U, 16U and 14U National Teams; and the USA Baseball Women’s National Team, all of which participate in various international competitions each year.
-USA Baseball also presents the Golden Spikes Award annually to top player in college baseball.
-For more information, please visit www.USABaseball.com and www.GoldenSpikesAward.com.
+USA Baseball also presents the Golden Spikes Award annually to the top player in college baseball.
+For more information, please visit www.USAbaseball.com and www.goldenspikesaward.com.